Country or Region | |

 Italy |

-Country recognized approval (misoprostol)Yes, for non-gynaecological indications only Related documents:Misoprostol allowed to be sold or distributed by pharmacies or drug storesYes, with prescription only WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The combination of mifepristone and misoprostol for medical abortion is included on the WHO model list of essential medicines.
-Safe Abortion Guidelines, § 2.2.5
+Country recognized approval (misoprostol)Yes, for non-gynaecological indications only Related documents:Misoprostol allowed to be sold or distributed by pharmacies or drug storesYes, with prescription only WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Mifepristone and misoprostol should be listed in relevant national EMLs (NEMLs) or their equivalent and should be included in the relevant clinical care/service delivery guidelines.
+Source document: WHO Abortion Care Guideline (page 55) |

 Where can abortion services be providedPrimary health-care centresYes The Law on Abortion states: “The termination of pregnancy is performed by a doctor of obstetrics and gynecology service at a general hospital among those listed in Article 20 of the law 12 February 1968, number 132.
 Interventions can also be practiced at the specialized public hospitals, institutions and other entities referred to in Article 1, the penultimate paragraph of the Law of 12 February 1968 n.
 132, and institutions under Law 26 November 1973, number 817, and the Decree of the President of the Republic June 18, 1958, n.
 754, provided that the respective management bodies requesting it.
 In the first ninety days of the termination of pregnancy it can also be practiced at nursing homes authorized by the region, equipped with health standards and adequate gynaecological and obstetric services.”
 Secondary (district-level) health-care facilitiesYes The Law on Abortion states: “The termination of pregnancy is performed by a doctor of obstetrics and gynecology service at a general hospital among those listed in Article 20 of the law 12 February 1968, number 132.
 Interventions can also be practiced at the specialized public hospitals, institutions and other entities referred to in Article 1, the penultimate paragraph of the Law of 12 February 1968 n.
 132, and institutions under Law 26 November 1973, number 817, and the Decree of the President of the Republic June 18, 1958, n.
 754, provided that the respective management bodies requesting it.
 In the first ninety days of the termination of pregnancy it can also be practiced at nursing homes authorized by the region, equipped with health standards and adequate gynaecological and obstetric services.”
 Specialized abortion care public facilitiesNot specified Private health-care centres or clinicsYes The Law on Abortion states: “The termination of pregnancy is performed by a doctor of obstetrics and gynecology service at a general hospital among those listed in Article 20 of the law 12 February 1968, number 132.
 Interventions can also be practiced at the specialized public hospitals, institutions and other entities referred to in Article 1, the penultimate paragraph of the Law of 12 February 1968 n.
 132, and institutions under Law 26 November 1973, number 817, and the Decree of the President of the Republic June 18, 1958, n.
 754, provided that the respective management bodies requesting it.
 In the first ninety days of the termination of pregnancy it can also be practiced at nursing homes authorized by the region, equipped with health standards and adequate gynaecological and obstetric services.”
 NGO health-care centres or clinicsNot specified Other (if applicable)Individuals do not need to be hospitalized from the time of taking the drug until the end of their care pathway.
 Mifepristone may be administered in “public outpatient facilities, functionally connected to the hospital and authorized by the Region, as well as by consultants, or at day hospitals."
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Abortion services should be available at primary-care level, with referral systems in place for all required higher-level care.
-Safe Abortion Guidelines, Executive Summary, Box 6- Recommendation.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Where it is lawful, abortion must be accessible in practice.
+This requires both ensuring that health-care facilities, commodities and services are accessible (including sufficient providers), and that law and policy on abortion is formulated, interpreted and applied in a way that is compatible with human rights.
+Abortion Care Guideline § 1.3.1.
+Source document: WHO Abortion Care Guideline (page 48) |

 No data